SilentNightx/VitaDockPlus/README.md

 # VitaDock Plus (+)
 VitaDock+ is the new and improved VitaDock software used to create a PlayStation Vita docking station for video output to a TV.
 # Improvements over the original
-Works on all Raspberry Pi models with a single image*.
+Works on most Raspberry Pi models with a single image*.
 Uses FFmpeg+FFplay backend resulting in lower processor usage.
 Hardware accelerated across all supported hardware.
 Fits on 4GB SD cards.